 1. Distribute the article about the Himmelstein Homestead Farm either by providing the link, pulling it up on a large screen, or printing out a few student copies for students to share.
 The teacher should use this article as a shared experience (mentor text) reading through the article with the class pointing out information all about what’s farmed in Connecticut and why.

 2. Next, in groups of two or three, students go on to the website of another Connecticut family farm (links provided below).
 They should begin to verbalize some of the differences and similarities between this farm and the Himmelstein Farm.

-3. They can record their observations in a T chart listing statements of similarities and differences or this could be done as a Venn Diagram.
+3. Students record their observations in a T chart listing or Venn diagram, writing statements of similarities and differences.

 Examples of observations between the Jones Farm and Himmelstein Farm: